dobkeratops/compiler/README.md

    * Can we reconcile Rust ideas with C++ semantics?
     * must think about details of fatpointers,
     * nullpointer enum-optimization
+    * borrowed pointers vs references?
+     * Possibly adopt '^'/'&' for C++ref vs rust borrow?
+     * will rust get 'auto-deref' in which case it'll behave a little more like C++ref?
     * Rust 'box' operator is very different to 'new'
     * differences between modules & namesspaces
     * anything else ?
-  * maybe aim to transpile Rust aswell?
+  * maybe aim to transpile to Rust aswell?
    * AST will have C++ and Rust-like elements in one place
   * scala like sugar for default constructor
   * possibly currying, only freefunctions? or only for 'receiver or args'?
+  * Would like to copy Rust's macro engine identically but its not a priority right now.

  * Additional features..  & inspired by other languages:
   * want "_" placeholder in ident position to query compiler -see haskell 'holes'..